Tabstle/compp/README.md

 2. **Generate Vocals**: Used voice track from Suno to generate vocals with the fine-tuned Applio voice models.
 3. **Combine Tracks**: Edited the generated vocals and instrumental together in Reaper to match the beat.

-## Results
-The generated music tracks can be found in the `results/generated_music/` directory.

 ## Acknowledgements
 - **UVR5 Ultimate Vocal Remover AI**